 – Use the 8+4 Rule (Use eight characters with one upper and one lower case, a special character like as asterisk and a number.)

 – Change passwords regularly.

 Beware of all Emails

 Many businesses will invest a lot of money into the top of the range security systems but forget the importance of the small stuff – emails.
 A point which a lot of businesses forget to educate their workforce on when it comes to cybersecurity.
 After all, any system can easily be accessed if due diligence is not given and the wrong action is taken with emails, attachments and hyperlinks.
-We talk about this more in our blog ‘Worried about your Data Security?‘ but here is a quick summary.
 To begin, be conscious of the source of all emails you receive, double-check the sender, even if the email looks to be from an individual you would trust.
 If the emails ask you open any attachments, then think twice!
 If in doubt, ask the person directly to ensure it is all above board.
 Finally, never include sensitive data in an email, such as passwords or personally identifiable information.
 If such information needs to be shared, always use an encrypted file service.
 Ensuring your employees are aware and vigilant of this will ensure you have a cyber knowledgeable workforce.